zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Dynatrace](https://www.dynatrace.com/) is an enterprise full-stack monitoring solution with container monitoring capabilities.
+<a href = "https://www.dynatrace.com/" rel="noopener noreferrer nofollow" target="_blank">Dynatrace</a> is an enterprise full-stack monitoring solution with container monitoring capabilities.
 It has both on-premises and cloud availability.
 It features auto-discovery with a clean, user-friendly UI.

 It automatically discovers the container, which might be started, running, stopped, running, or being redeployed.